If you have any questions about the Laupus Library poster printing service, please contact the Computer Lab

 - If the graph is in another PowerPoint application, right click on the graph and save it as a picture file, then copy the picture file back into the poster.

-per linear foot regardless of paper type.
-Fabric posters are $8 per
+Final quality prints are $5 per linear foot, regardless of paper type.
+Fabric prints are $8 per linear foot.

 Paying for Your Poster